kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animad coffee shop website with HTML Css and JavaScript
+Animatd coffee shop website with HTML Css and JavaScript